-We, a group of civil society organisations, were scheduled to meet with Members of Parliament on 1st August 2022 on the issue of climate action in Malaysia.
+We were scheduled to meet with Members of Parliament on 1st August 2022 on the issue of climate action in Malaysia.
 This was organised by the ASEAN Parliamentarians for Human Rights (APHR) at Parliament House.

 But a few days before the event, on 26 July 2022, the United Nations General Assembly came through with a historic resolution declaring access to a clean, healthy and sustainable environment, a universal human right.

 This was (and continues to be) a big deal for the world, because the UNGA's recognition elevates this right to its rightful place of a universal human right.
 This is even more significant for a country like Malaysia that does not have an explicit recognition of environmental rights in its Constitution.

 We have Article 5(1) of the Federal Constitution on one's right to life, and some courts have interpreted this purposively so that the conditions necessary for one's life - like a clean and healthy environment - are included as a person's fundamental liberties.
 However, we still do not have any official recognition of this fundamental right.

 Within a few hours of the UNGA declaration, we discussed with our friends in Greenpeace and CERAH and decided to make the most of this and get the ball rolling on a campaign towards the official recognition of the right to a safe, clean, healthy and sustainable environment in Malaysia.
 We agreed to start with a small campaign to get Members of Parliament to sign a direct pledge to recognise this right at the APHR event at Parliament.